 We will not misrepresent our status or the nature of inquiries to public bodies or create false impressions in our relations with such bodies.

 We believe that the public is entitled to know the identity of our government clients.
 We encourage government agencies and their communications agency partners to publicly disclose all contractual relationships.

 We strictly adhere to government rules and regulations regarding procurement and execution of government business and maintain the necessary training programs and physical infrastructure necessary to deliver on that commitment.
 We will not offer financial inducement or other payments to elected officials or civil servants except in accordance with applicable law, and we will employ former public service personnel only in accordance with the rules and confidentiality requirements of their former government or institutional employers.

 7. We value diversity and inclusion in our profession.

-We believe that a diverse workforce that includes individuals of different backgrounds, beliefs and perspectives strengthens our member firms and the profession.
-When selecting subcontractors and vendors, we seek assistance from a broad array of partners and suppliers to increase opportunities for minority owned, women owned and small businesses.
+We believe that a diverse workforce that includes individuals of different backgrounds, beliefs and perspectives strengthens our Member firms and the profession.
+When selecting subcontractors and vendors, we seek assistance from a broad array of partners and suppliers to increase opportunities for minority-owned, women-owned and small businesses.
 The more “voices” that are present, the better able we are as advisors to help our clients speak to an increasingly complex world.

 Members will adopt policies that assure equal opportunity for all job candidates without regard to race, color, religion, national origin, sex, sexual orientation, age, veteran status, disability or any other basis prohibited by applicable federal, state or local law.
-Council members will also respect the personal rights of their employees and former employees.
+PRC Members will also respect the personal rights of their employees and former employees.
 They will provide employees the necessary tools to serve their clients and opportunities to develop their professional skills.
 They will safeguard the privacy and handle with respect the professional reputation of current and former employees.

 8. We are committed to agency practices that increase society’s confidence in the practice of public relations.